 Cervical pain or neck pain is one of the most common causes of disability, affecting 10-20% of all adults in America.
-When you struggle with neck pain, you get the help you need from the specialists at Advanced Pain Solutions in Ionia, Michigan.
-Serving the greater West Michigan area, the specialists at Advanced Pain Solutions have extensive experience diagnosing the cause of your pain and using the latest advances in pain treatment to relieve your symptoms and restore your quality of life.
+When you struggle with neck pain, you get the help you need from Adam Camp, MD, at Advanced Pain Solutions in Ionia and at the Surgery Center in Grand Rapids, Michigan.
+He has extensive experience diagnosing the cause of your pain and using the latest advances in pain treatment to relieve your symptoms and restore your quality of life.
 If you need pain relief, schedule an appointment online, or call the office today.

 Your cervical spine or neck consists of seven small vertebrae.
 The first two vertebrae form the connection with your head, and they’re specially designed to create head movement.
 The entire neck must support the weight of your head.

 As you get older, daily wear and tear lead to degenerative problems such as:

 Also, sprains and strains are often responsible for cervical pain, as ligaments and muscles are stressed during sports and whiplash accidents or due to poor posture.
 Neck strains frequently develop from spending too much time bending your head down while using electronics.

 Knotted muscles, headaches, and limited movement often accompany neck pain.
 Pinched nerves cause pain and tingling that may radiate down your arm.
 In some cases, compressed nerves result in arm weakness and numbness.